How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 With the demand of solution providers exceeding supply, manufacturers must differentiate their value as a business partner against the competition.

-Successful implementation in convincing (prospective) partners to be advocates of your product, includes:
+A channel partner recruitment process that is successful and able to convince (prospective) partners to be advocates of your product, includes:

 1.)
 Program process